Shalini-Rajan/C-Module-6/Pointers:  Vowel or Consonant Checker.md

-# # 🔤 Vowel or Consonant Checker Using Pointers in C
+# # Pointers: Vowel or Consonant Checker Using Pointers in C

 ## 🎯 Aim